 My husband and I are in the process of selling our home and buying a new one.
 Everything… and I mean everything is up in the air and out of our control.
 We found a buyer and our “dream” home, but anything can fall through at a moment’s notice.
 That’s a scary place to be for a worrier like myself!

 Learning to trust God is an essential part of the Christian faith; and in theory, it makes complete sense.
-The Creator of the universe is on our side and ready and willing to be there for us and meet our needs.
-(And as Creator, He is certainly capable of handling anything life throws our way!)
-But in practice, trusting in the Lord is easier said than done.
+The Creator of the universe is on our side and ready and willing to be there for us to meet our needs.
+And as Creator, He is certainly capable of handling anything life throws our way!
+But in practice, trusting in the Lord can be easier said than done.

 So as I sit here today writing this post, I’m writing mostly for myself.
 I need to be reminded of all the reasons why I need to trust God through this uneasy (and stressful) time of my life.

-God’s knows all and understands all.
+- God’s knows all and understands all.
 He sees what I can’t see.
 My understanding of the world is flawed.
 When I only see part of the picture; He sees the whole picture.
 And for that reason, I can trust that He knows what’s best for my life.
+(Proverbs 3:5)

-God always acts on the behalf of those who place their trust in Him.
+- God always acts on the behalf of those who place their trust in Him.
+(Psalm 37:5)

-God causes EVERYTHING to work together for our good… even the not so good stuff.
+- God causes EVERYTHING to work together for our good… even the not so good stuff.
 God never promised a life without trials.
 In fact, the Bible pretty much guarantees them.
 But God does promises to be with us through them and to use them for good.
 I can’t tell you how many times I looked back at my past trials in awe of how God used them in my life.
+(Romans 8:28)

-God promises to take care of our basic needs as our loving Father.
+- God promises to take care of our basic needs as our loving Father.
 (Matthew 6:31-34)

 - God has great plans for our lives.
 He longs to give us full and satisfying lives in Him.
 (John 10:10)